nbrandaleone-gcp/virustotal-scan/README.md

 ```

 > [!WARNING]
-> Since the focus of this tutorial in on security, we deploy the cloud functions
+> Since this tutorial in educational in nature, I do not employ
-> with internal access only.
-This secures the CF, so they can only be accessed from
+> all recommended security practices.
+For production workloads, I would
-> within your GCP VPC environment/network.
+> strongly recommend the following additional steps:
 >
-> We do not use dedicated Service Accounts, but that is an
+> 1. Secures your CFs by deploying them with internal network access only.
-> additional method of securing your CFs that should be considered for any
+> 2. Use dedicated Service Accounts with least priviledges required for your CFs.
-> production workload
+> 3. Ensure your Storage Buckets are private and not open to anonymous Internet access.

 ## Deploy a Cloud Function